Tag Archives: GCSE

 Tangent = Opposite ÷ Adjacent

-All these ratios were discovered by Indian and Arabic mathematicians some time before the 9th Century, but you can still use them today to help you work out the length of the sides of a right-angled triangle or one of the angles.
+All these ratios were discovered by Indian and Arabic mathematicians some time before the 9th Century, but you can still use them today to help you work out the length of a side in a right-angled triangle or one of the angles.

 Each of these formulas can be rearranged to make two other formulas.
 (If it helps, you can put the three values in a number triangle with the one in the middle at the top).
 Let’s take the sine formula first: